-Another curricular source used with refugee students mainly in the beginning of the PfF project in 2015 was the Physics in Advent series of hands on physics and mathematics activities and puzzles presented by video also by Professor Dr. Arnulf Quadt.
-These are built around a Christmas theme (24 activities presented during December every year), presented in five seasons of English videos [12].
-We also used activities from The Universe at Your Fingertips curriculum series [13].
+Another curricular source used with refugee students mainly in the beginning of the PfF project in 2015 was the Physics in Advent series of hands-on physics and mathematics activities and puzzles presented by video also by Professor Quadt.
+These are built around a Christmas theme (24 activities presented during December every year), presented in five seasons of English language videos.15 We also used activities from "The Universe at Your Fingertips" curriculum (Figs. 9-10) series.16